hatlabs/openplotter-halpi/README.md

 # OpenPlotter-HALPI OS Images

 This repository contains the necessary files to build the OpenPlotter-HALPI OS images.
 OpenPlotter-HALPI is a Raspberry Pi OS image based on Raspberry Pi OS with the addition of OpenPlotter and customizations for Hat Labs HALPI series of Raspberry Pi computers.
-These customizations include native support for SH-RPi power management board and support for NMEA 2000 and NMEA 0183 data interfaces.
+These customizations include native support for the SH-RPi power management board and support for NMEA 2000 and NMEA 0183 data interfaces.

 ## Downloading the Images